Jeff Green (racing driver): Busch Series

-Green turned his focus back to the Busch Series afterwards, finishing in the Top 2 in points for the next three years.
-He finished in second place, 280 points behind Dale Earnhardt Jr., in 1999 driving the No. 32 Kleenex-sponsored Chevy for Progressive Motorsports.
+Green turned his focus back to the Busch Series afterwards, finishing in the top-two in points for the next three years.
+He finished second in the standings, 280 points behind Dale Earnhardt Jr., in 1999 driving the No. 32 Kleenex Chevy for Progressive Motorsports.
 It was his first full-time Busch series season since 1996.

-As his team became the No. 10 Nesquick/Nestlé-sponsored Chevy and was rebranded ppc Racing in 2000, Green became the heavy favorite to win the championship after Earnhardt and Matt Kenseth departed for the Winston Cup.
-After dueling with Todd Bodine for the points lead early in the season, Green pulled away with 14 consecutive Top 10 finishes, a streak which included five wins.
+As his team became the No. 10 Nesquick/Nestlé Chevy and was rebranded ppc Racing in 2000, Green became the heavy favorite to win the championship after Earnhardt and Matt Kenseth departed for the Winston Cup.
+After dueling with Todd Bodine for the points lead early in the season, Green pulled away with fourteen consecutive top-ten finishes, a streak which included five wins.
 At the end of the year, Green had won the Busch Series championship by 616 points over ppc Racing teammate Jason Keller.
 This final victory margin was the largest in series history until 2006.
 Green set a series record for most Top 5's in a season (25), and with David Green, the 1994 Busch Series champion, became the first brothers to both win NASCAR championships.

 After the 2000 season, Green was again a championship favorite in the 2001 season after switching to Ford.
-He eventually caught up to Harvick and, with a win in the Carquest Auto Parts 300, Green took a 14-point lead over Harvick 14 races into the season.
+He eventually caught up to Harvick and, with a win in the Carquest Auto Parts 300, Green took a fourteen-point lead over Harvick fourteen races into the season.
 However, he would suffer a 29th and two 31st-place finishes in the next four races, crippling his chances in the points race as he fell to fourth-place, 302 points behind Harvick.
 Green finished 124 points behind Harvick and earned his second runner-up finish in three seasons.
 He had seven finishes outside the Top 20 compared to only two the previous season.
-In all, during his three-year full-time return to the Busch Series, Green had 13 wins and 72 Top 10s — both the most of any driver during that period — and averaged three Top 10's in every four races.
-Later that season Green began driving for Richard Childress Racing part time in the No. 30 America Online-sponsored Chevrolet in Winston Cup (oddly enough as a replacement for Harvick, who was supposed to drive this car before the death of Dale Earnhardt caused him to be promoted to Childress' Winston Cup team much earlier than planned).
-Green competed in eight races, winning one pole and scoring one Top 10 finish.
+In all, during his three-year full-time return to the Busch Series, Green had thirteen wins and 72 top-tens — both the most of any driver during that period — and averaged three top-tens in every four races.
+Later that season Green began driving for Richard Childress Racing part time in the No. 30 America Online Chevrolet in Winston Cup (oddly enough as a replacement for Harvick, who was supposed to drive this car before the death of Dale Earnhardt caused him to be promoted to Childress' Winston Cup team much earlier than planned).
+Green competed in eight races, winning one pole and scoring one top-ten finish.
 After the season, he left the Busch Series to drive for Childress full time.